Otávio (footballer, born 1995)

-Otávio Edmilson da Silva Monteiro (born 9 February 1995), commonly known as Otávio or Otavinho, is a Portuguese professional footballer who plays as an attacking midfielder or a winger for Primeira Liga club Porto and the Portugal national team.
+Otávio Edmilson da Silva Monteiro (born 9 February 1995), commonly known as Otávio or Otavinho, is a professional footballer who plays as an attacking midfielder for Saudi Pro League club Al-Qadsiah and the Portugal national team.

-He came through Internacional's, before signing with Portuguese Primeira Liga side Porto in 2014 as a free agent.
+Born and raised in Brazil, he signed with Portuguese Primeira Liga side Porto in 2014 as a free agent.
 He was immediately sent two-year loan deal to Vitória de Guimarães, before returning in 2016.
 After returning he became a starter, and won three Primeira Liga titles, two Taça de Portugal and two Supertaças Cândido de Oliveira, while being part of the squad that won two domestic doubles in 2020 and 2022, making over 200 official appearances for them.

-Born and raised in Brazil, Otávio represented his native country internationally at the under-20 level in 2014, but switched allegiance at the senior international level to Portugal, making his senior international debut in 2021.
+Otávio represented his native country Brazil internationally at the under-20 level in 2014, but switched allegiance at the senior international level to Portugal, making his senior international debut in 2021.

 Club career

 Internacional

 Born in João Pessoa, Paraíba, Otávio finished his development at Internacional after joining the Porto Alegre club's academy at the age of 15.
 He made his Série A debut only two years later, coming on as a second-half substitute in the 0–0 home draw against Santos on 15 July.

 Otávio's first league goal arrived on 8 June 2013, when he started and helped to a 2–2 away draw to Cruzeiro.
 He added a further five during the season, in a 13th-place finish.

 Otávio credited manager Dunga for helping him overcome his weight problems.
 During his spell at the Estádio Beira-Rio, he netted seven times in 62 competitive matches.